MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/consume-source-maps-from-azure.md

 <!-- ====================================================================== -->
 ## Filter source maps by URL

-You can decide which source maps to download, per Azure Artifacts symbol server connection, by using the **Filter behavior** feature.
+To decide which source maps to download via the Azure Artifacts symbol server connection, use the **Filter behavior** feature.

 1. In DevTools, click **Settings** (![Settings icon](./consume-source-maps-from-azure-images/settings-gear-icon-light-theme.png)) > **Symbol Server**.